usdot-fhwa-stol/mmitss/test/vsp/README.md

 # CARMA-MMITSS TRANSCEIVER VEHICLE SIDE PROCESSOR TESTING

 Welcome to the vehicle side processor(VSP) CARMA-MMITSS testing.
 The unit testing of the different sub-components of the CARMA-MMITSS VSP system will be performed in an semi-automated fashion by means of testing scripts.

-The requirements for the testing are:
+### Requirements

     *cda-mmitss repository cloned
     *ros2 foxy
     *python 3